How to pass the Florida real estate exam?

 How hard is the Florida real estate license test?

-The Florida real estate license exam is reputed to be difficult, but its difficulty is extremely relative to how much preparation the candidate does.
+The Florida real estate license exam is reputed to be difficult, but its difficulty is highly dependent on the candidate’s preparation.

 Following is a more detailed discussion of why the exam can be difficult and how aspiring agents can increase their chances of passing: